jav-solo/jav-solo/README.md

 - ⚡ Fun fact: ...
 -->

-## Welcome to the official github of Jav Solo, computer engineer, iOS & macOS dev, and scruffy looking nerf herder
+## Welcome to the GitHub page of Jav Solo, computer engineer, iOS & macOS dev, and scruffy looking nerf herder

 ### Currently working on:
 - An app project for adventure motorcyclists